Qualifying Relative as a Dependent

-You can claim someone as a dependent on your tax return if, according to IRS rules, they are a Qualifying Relative or a Qualifying Child.
+You can claim someone as a dependent on your tax return if, according to IRS rules, they are a Qualifying Relative - Boyfriend, Girlfriend etc. - or a

 The "RELucator" tax tool will help you determine if someone is your Qualifying Relative and therefore your dependent.

 Just answer the "Yes" and "No" questions until you reach a conclusion.